LBL-EESA/alquimia-dev/doc/batch-tests.rst

 -------------------------

 The general aqueous reaction problems are the simplest possible tests of the alquimia interface.
-They track only changes in the aqeous concentrations due to aqueous reactions.
+They track only changes in the aqueous concentrations due to aqueous reactions.
 There is no mineral or sorbed phase interaction.

-General reaction, pflotran native constraint
+General reaction, PFloTran native constraint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Test the alquimia interface with pflotran's general aqueous reaction, using pflotran supplied constraint.
+Test the alquimia interface with PFloTran's general aqueous reaction, using PFloTran supplied constraint.

 **Status: pass**